 “As always there is the annual pilgrimage to go blonder for the summer," says John Spanton, Technical Education Director at Trevor Sorbie, Covent Garden, "this can mean taking your normal balayage closer to the root and adding in some lovely face-framing pieces with a little extra lift and brightness added to them.
 But I think what we will see is an increase in sunnier blondes, less ashy and more golden in tone."

-If neon isn't quite for you, then why not try its toned-down, subtle colour counterpart, pastel?
+If neon isn't quite for you, then why not try its toned-down, subtle color counterpart, pastel?
 "Pastel shades have been spotted the last few seasons on the runway, which caused it to trickle down into the salon and now has become as normal a service as highlights or balayage," says Headmasters Colour Ambassador Siobhan Jones.
-"Shades such as pink and coral are commitment-free, meaning you can be blonde at the beginning of the week and pink at the end, so there is a lot of room to change your colour personality throughout the summer."
+"Shades such as pink and coral are commitment-free, meaning you can be blonde at the beginning of the week and pink at the end, so there is a lot of room to change your color personality throughout the summer."

 “Shadowed roots is my number one trend for summer this year," says Chanel Nott, Indola’s Global Ambassador and Colour Director at Real Hair in Chelsea.
-"What this means is choosing a colour that's a few shades deeper than your natural hair colour at the root, and taking it a few inches longer.
+"What this means is choosing a color that's a few shades deeper than your natural hair color at the root, and taking it a few inches longer.
 It's moving away from that outgrown look into something a little more polished and wearable.
-Plus, as it's working with your natural hair colour, it works for everyone" And it's exceptionally low maintenance as you won't need your roots touched up as frequently.
+Plus, as it's working with your natural hair color, it works for everyone" And it's exceptionally low maintenance as you won't need your roots touched up as frequently.
 Ideal if you have a busy summer planned.
 "And I think it takes years off!” says Nott.

 Next up: These 10 hairstyles will ensure you never have a bad hair day again.